isomerpages/mlaw-corp/news/public-consultations/_posts/2008-09-22-public-consultation-on-legislative-amendments-to-the-bankruptcy-act-in-in-relation-to-the-debt.md

 ---
-layout: post
-title: Public consultation on legislative amendments to the Bankruptcy Act in in relation to the Debt Repayment Scheme
+title: 'Public consultation on legislative amendments to the Bankruptcy Act in in relation to the Debt Repayment Scheme'
 permalink: /news/public-consultations/public-consultation-on-legislative-amendments-to-the-bankruptcy-act-in-in-relation-to-the-debt/
-breadcrumb: Public consultation on legislative amendments to the Bankruptcy Act in in relation to the Debt Repayment Scheme
+breadcrumb: 'Public consultation on legislative amendments to the Bankruptcy Act in in relation to the Debt Repayment Scheme'
-collection_name: news

 ---

 Public consultation on legislative amendments to the Bankruptcy Act in in relation to the Debt Repayment Scheme
 ---